Blaise Castle Estate: Blaise Hamlet

-The estate
+Parkland

 The castle and its 650 acre of parkland are now open to the public.
-Along with Blaise Hamlet, the parkland is listed Grade II* on the Register of Historic Parks and Gardens of special historic interest in England.
+Along with Blaise Hamlet, the parkland is listed Grade II* on the Register of Historic Parks and Gardens.

-The grounds were laid out by Humphry Repton (1752–1818) a leading landscape gardener.
+The grounds were laid out by Humphry Repton (1752–1818), a leading landscape gardener.
 Parts of Repton's designs still exist, notably the carriage drive which winds its way from the house, sections of which follow the original route.
 In addition to the conservatory and the almshouses in Blaise Hamlet, Nash built the limestone dairy in 1802.

 The grounds include a gorge cut by the Hazel Brook through Bristol's limestone.
 The gorge has a number of landscape features, including Goram's Chair, a limestone outcrop often used by climbers, and Lover's Leap and Potter's Point, two panoramic viewing spots.
 Stratford Mill was moved from West Harptree and re-erected within the gorge after Chew Valley Lake was flooded to form a reservoir.
 Ongoing renovations started in 2004 of the mill, settling ponds and associated estate pathways.
 At the gorge's southern end, Hazel Brook joins the River Trym, which continues its flow towards Sea Mills.
 Other features within the estate include two pools: the Giant's Soapdish and the Penny Well, and two caves: the Robber's Cave and the Butcher's Cave.

 Kings Weston Hill, to the west of the castle, also forms the part of the estate which is close to Kings Weston Roman Villa.